top of page

 * Really focus on ‘why?’ your project would benefit the community

-* Submit on the application on time
+* Submit the application on time

-Step Two: Present the grant request to the PTA Board
+Step Two: Present the grant request to the PTA Board (if requested)

 Step Three: Spend the money and carry out your project

-The requests that have been awarded must be spent and proof of the expenditures should be given to the PTA before the end of the term following the due date.
-Otherwise, the grants will be annulled.
+The requests that have been awarded must be spent and proof of the expenditures should be given to the PTA before the end of the

-* Follow through on your project
+* Follow through on your project!

 * Spending in a timely manner/by your due date is critical.